 Or, to be more accurate: if you are going to edit a book with any level of success, then you need to stop thinking like a writer and start thinking like an editor.

-An editing checklist will help.
+A book editing checklist will help.

-An editing checklist will help.
+A book editing checklist will help.

 I am not suggesting this is easy (or even enjoyable) but it is the first important step in the process of becoming a self-editor.